w3c/Guide/meetings/mixed-mode.md

   * Supplies of <abbr title="personal protective equipment">PPE</abbr> must be available
   * Buffet food may not be allowed because of health considerations
-  * Room layout must allow for placement of one or more cameras that enable remote participants to see the face each person in the room
+  * Room layout must allow for placement of one or more cameras that enable remote participants to see the face of each person in the room
   * If a physical non-electronic whiteboard or flipchart is used, there must be a camera facing it for remote participants to view
   * Microphone placement must be planned and tested in advance.
 If a sufficient quantity of fixed microphones cannot be provided then two or more "pass-around" microphones can be used.
 One pass-around microphone is not sufficient as there will be times when two discussants are engaged with each other and passing a mic back and forth consumes too much time